NikilKumaar/Assigning-Mentor-and-Students-with-Database/README.md

 https://assigning-mentor-and-students-with-h6zb.onrender.com

-* Use POSTMAN to make API requests
+* Use POSTMAN to make API requests as mentioned above as API ENDPOINTS.